katharinebeaumont/QMaze/README.md

 Either build the jar using build.xml, then run `java -jar dist/QMaze.jar` or (in an IDE) run the project from src/qmaze/QMaze.java.

+## Get coding!

+Complete the code in:

+AgentMemory

+Agent

+See hints.txt for... well, hints.

+See a working version in example/QMaze.jar (run `java -jar example/QMaze.jar`).

 ## Creating your maze

 Increase/decrease the rows and columns using the sliders on the third row of buttons.